Graylog2/graylog2-server/UPGRADING.md

   This happens at creation, so existing `system_messages` collections remain unconstrained.
 <br>You can manually convert your existing collection to a capped collection by following
 these [instructions](https://www.mongodb.com/docs/manual/core/capped-collections/#convert-a-collection-to-capped).
+- Introducing new archive config parameter retentionTime in days, which automatically deletes archives meeting the criteria.
+  Default value is set to 0 which will disable this feature.